-I’m training for the Rotorua ¼ Ironman in December and have been under the guidance of Coach Ray’s since late January.
+I’m training for the Rotorua ¼ Ironman in December and have been under the guidance of Coach Ray since late January.

 Having put my triathlon training on hold since 2015, my fitness and endurance levels were suboptimal and I was started with a walk / run regime to get me running consistently for 20 minutes and just under 2km.

-Roll forward 6 months and I’m standing on the start line to the Taupo Half Marathon.
-The lead up to the half was pretty sketchy and I struggled to consistently train and complete all my set workouts.
+Roll forward 6 months and I’m standing at the start line for the Taupo Half Marathon.
+The lead-up to the half was pretty sketchy and I struggled to consistently train and complete all my set workouts.

 My big fear on half marathon day was that I just wasn’t going to be able to do it.
 And it was going to be wet and cold.

 Taupo turned out a beautiful morning and along with 1500 other entrants, I sauntered off from the start line determined to nail my 3 race goals: keep my pace consistent, run it under 3 hours, and finish.

 I found my pace and the first 10km went really well.
 Taupo is a beautiful place to go to regardless of what you’re doing there!
 At 11km I spotted the “M dot” ironman pace distances etched on the pavement which roused me a bit – my dream is to one day complete a full Ironman.